haibbo/Rong/examples/javascript/README.md

 ## Notes

-- All examples should be run from the project root directory to ensure correct module resolution
+- Examples assume you run from the project root directory
-- If you encounter "module not found" errors, check your working directory
+- The streaming examples use ReadableStream/WritableStream and won't buffer the whole file in memory